 Abbott hoped that the effort needed to negotiate the images would lead to a better understanding of the scientific theories they represented.
 She took up abstraction as a mode of explaining the laws of quantum mechanics but in doing so reverted back again to her early experiences in Paris with the Surrealists.
 Man Ray often implicated theories of quantum mechanics and mathematics into his sculptures and objets trouvés.
 The abstract field of this new physics chimed with the Surrealists’ desire to depict the uncanny and alternative planes of experience.

 Light through a Prism (c.
 1958) is typical of Abbott’s attempt to simplify the complexities of quantum mechanics.
-Whereas the laws of classic physics considered matter to be composed of particles and that energy travelled on waves, the theories of quantum mechanics that emerged at the beginning of the twentieth century argued that matter and energy existed as both particles and waves.
+Whereas the laws of classical physics considered matter to be composed of particles and that energy travelled on waves, the theories of quantum mechanics that emerged at the beginning of the twentieth century argued that matter and energy existed as both particles and waves.
 Abbott’s photograph explains this theory of wave-particle duality as the graininess of the beam of light outside the prism shows it to be made of discrete bundles of light that look as if they could break apart at any point.
 The brightening of the beams at the points at which they cross shows the pattern of reinforcement and interference.